jrpotter/notebook/notes/c23/types/fixed-width.md

 Literal types may use case-insensitive suffix `wb` to specify signed bit-precise integer types.
 Likewise, case-insensitive suffix `wbu` specifies unsigned bit-precise integer types.

-Also since C23, additional bit operations have been made available in the `<stdbit.h>` header.
+Since C23, additional bit operations have been made available in the `<stdbit.h>` header.
+These functions act on unsigned integer types.

 %%ANKI
 Basic